AllenInstitute/ecephys_spike_sorting/README.md

 - tPrimePath: contains the TPrime.exe file

-- kilosort_output_temp: for the KS2 residual file, also temporary copies of the config and master file
+- kilosort_output_temp: for the kilosort residual file, also temporary copies of the config and master file.
+With kilosort 2.5, this "temporary" file -- which has been drift corrected-- may be used for manual curation in phy.
+If you want it to be kept available, set the parameter ks_copy_fproc=1; then a copy will be made with the kilosort output and the params.py adjusted automatically.

 Other “mostly constant” parameters in **create_input_json.py**:

-- Kilosort2 parameters
+- Most Kilosort2 parameters.

 - kilosort post processing params

 - quality metrics params

+Read through the parameter list for **create_input_json.py** to see which parameters are already passed in and therefore settable per run from a calling pipeline script.
+These currently include the threhold parameter for Kilosort, switches to include postprocessing steps within Kilosort, and radii (in um) to define the extent of templates and regions for calculating quality metrics.
+These

 ### Running scripts